Ed Tourtellotte's Why I am Doing This

 I’m competitive, sure, and I love inventing and building things.
 I love working with great teams, and having worked in a number of other industries, I actually really like the pharmaceutical clinical trials space.
-Say what you will about regulation and bureaucracy, but pretty much everyone in this industry is out there doing something good, bringing new medicines into the world.
+Say what you will about regulation and bureaucracy, but everyone in this industry is doing something good, bringing new medicines into the world.

-The better part of two years of our lives we rode this roller coaster, Heather taking on devastating amounts of drugs and sometimes being overcome with them, and bravely soldiering on.
+For the better part of two years of our lives, we rode this roller coaster, Heather taking on devastating amounts of drugs and sometimes being overcome with them, and bravely soldiering on.
 We would do anything to cure her, anything at all, and we did.
-Finally, late in 2013 we had a clean scan, and another one, and the doctors declared “No Evidence of Disease.”
+Finally, late in 2013, we had a clean scan, and another one, and the doctors declared “No Evidence of Disease.”

 Not exactly in the clear, but after five years or so of no recurrence, the stats start working in your favor.
 Five years is all we had to wait, to start feeling safe and sane again.
 Just five years.